 If you are considering seeing a therapist privately it is important to ensure that they hold appropriate qualifications.
 They will be a member of a professional body and you will be able to check their registration status on the professional body’s website.
 That is also where you can search for a therapist in your local area.

-The accreditation ensures that the therapist completed professional training and are under regular supervision.
-They are also required to maintain high ethical and professional standards and continuing professional development is a mandatory requirement for membership.
+Being a member of one of the professional bodies ensures that the therapist completed professional training and is under regular supervision.
+They are also required to maintain high ethical and professional standards of work and CPD (continuing professional development) is a mandatory requirement for membership.